horovod/horovod/docs/elastic.rst

 as a reference point for learning rate scales and data partitions (in cases where these need to be held constant regardless of the current number of workers).
 If unspecified, maximum np also defaults to ``-np``.

-Instances the fail will be added to a blacklist, and afteras they may have faulty hardware.
+Instances that fail will be added to a blacklist, as they may have faulty hardware.
 Ranks that fail repeatedly will result in job failure, as it may be the case that the training process cannot make progress.